 As part of it, information sent using this encryption, such as usernames, passwords and bank details, is vulnerable, in that it can potentially be extracted by hackers from the target server.

 Please note: not all services that use OpenSSL, such as clients using Windows-based services, are affected by this bug.

 While a fix to counteract this bug is available, it will have to be performed by the Web Admin of each server.

 This bug fix only applies to Self-Managed clients.
 Managed clients will have their server patched by us.

-The 123 Reg products that are effected by this are, servers running:
+The 123 Reg products that are affected by this are servers running: